InsertKoinIO/koin/docs/reference/koin-test/checkmodules.md

 #### CheckModule DSL

-For any definition that is using injected parameters, properties or dynamic instances, the `checkModules` DSL allow to specify how to wotk with the following case:
+For any definition that is using injected parameters, properties or dynamic instances, the `checkModules` DSL allow to specify how to work with the following case:

 * `withInstance(value)` - will add `value` instance to Koin graph (can be used in dependency or parameter)